Introduction – the possessive phrase – اَلْمُرَّكَبُ الإِضافِي

 And from the evil of an envier when he envies.”
 (113:5)

-اَلْمُضَافُ إِلَيْهِ can also be in the form of a pronoun.
-However, the pronoun will not bear kasrah on it.
+Additionally, while اَلْمُضَافُ إِلَيْهِ can take the form of a pronoun, this pronoun variant does not have a kasrah affixed to it.

 وَلِأُتِمَّ نِعْمَتِي عَلَيْكُمْ